 Lastly, while there were the exceptions like the Beats Generation in Greenwich Village and the rebels who followed the lead of James Dean, conformity was the general rule.
 The movie stars set the fashion trends.
 Men’s haircuts were short.
 High school and college students dressed up to go to school and to dances.
 Parents, school officials, and other authority figures enforced the rules, and most children and young adults obeyed.

 The 1950s’ age of conformity and consensus was a high time for citizenship, patriotism, and American unity in white, middle-class America.
 However, by the mid-1960s, the fissures in American society, simmering since Brown vs. Board of Education, began to gain force.
 In February, 1960, four young black men endured abuse as they sat at a whites-only lunch counter in Greensboro, North Carolina, waiting to be served.
 The golden age of the Kennedy Camelot ended with bullets on November 22, 1963.
 The first American soldier was killed in Vietnam in 1959; in March 1965, the first US combat units were deployed to Vietnam to take over and win that proxy war we believed was being led by Moscow.
-Our unity in patriotism to the state, its leaders, and its policies were now to be challenged by forces of change from the Left Movement, including the civil rights movement, the movement against the arms race and the Vietnam War, the counterculture movement, the women’s movement, and the environmental movement.
+Our unity in patriotism to the state, its leaders, and its policies was now to be challenged by forces of change from the Left Movement, including the civil rights movement, the movement against the arms race and the Vietnam War, the counterculture movement, the women’s movement, and the environmental movement.

 (See Part VI: Citizenship in the Divisive Sixties.)